montagejs/collections/README.md

 The `map` argument is an optional collection to copy shallowly into the new mapping.
 The `map` may be an object literal.
-If `map` implements `forEach`, the values for each key are copied.
-So, `map` may be an array, where each index is accepted as the key.
+If `map` implements `keys`, it is treated as a mapping itself and copied.
+Otherwise, if `map` implements `forEach`, it may be any collection of `[key, value]` pairs.

 `equals(x, y)`, `compare(x, y)`, and `hash(value)` are all optional
 arguments overriding the meaning of equality, comparability, and consistent hashing for the purposes of the collection.  `equals` must return a boolean.  `compare` must return an integer with the same relationship to zero as x to y.  `hash` should consistently return the same string for any given object.

 The default `equals` operator is implemented in terms of `===`, but treats `NaN` as equal to itself and `-0` as distinct from `+0`.
 It also delegates to an `equals` method of either the left or right argument if one exists.
-The default can be overridden by shimming `Object.equals`.
+The default equality operator is shimmed as `Object.equals`.

 The default `compare` operator is implemented in terms of `<` and `>`.
 It delegates to the `compare` method of either the left or right argument if one exists.
 It inverts the result if it uses the falls to the right argument.
-The default can be overridden by shimming `Object.compare`.
+The default comparator is shimmed as `Object.compare`.

-The default `hash` operator is implemented in terms of `toString`, but defers to the value's own `hash` member function if it provides one.
-If the hash changes, corresponding values will not be retrievable within sets or maps that use it.
-The default `hash` operator can be overridden by shimming `Object.hash`.

-Consistent hashing is tricky in JavaScript since the language deliberately avoids providing unique values for each object.
-However, in conjunction with `WeakMap`, it is relatively easy to add a [Unique Label][] to objects.
+THe default `hash` operator uses `toString` for values and provides a [Unique Label][] for arbitrary objects.
+The default hash is shimmed as `Object.hash`.

 [Unique Label]: (http://wiki.ecmascript.org/doku.php?id=harmony:weak_maps#unique_labeler)

-The `hash` module provides such an implementation.
-Since it entrains all the weight of the the `weap-map` module, you must opt in by requiring the module.
-If loaded, all new `Map` instances benefit from fewer hash collisions without the need for per-key-type implementations of `hash`.

-The default `content` function returns `undefined`.
+The default `content` function is `Function.noop`, which returns `undefined`.
 The content function is used when you `get` a nonexistant value from any collection.
-The `content` function becomes a member of the collection object.
-`content` is called with the collection as `this`, so you can also use it to guarantee that default values in a collection are retained, as in `MultiMap`.
+The `content` function becomes a member of the collection object, so `content` is called with the collection as `this`, so you can also use it to guarantee that default values in a collection are retained, as in `MultiMap`.

 ## Collection Methods